-The goal for our model is to be a tool to assist fire managers and decision-makers.
+The goal for our model is as a tool to assist fire managers and decision-makers.
 As we treated each analysis separately, we believe the results have accuracy adequate to fit this purpose.
-We further believe our model gives a good overview of the fire susceptibility in our study area and that it is easy to understand.
-Because the model is easy to understand, it should be applied to other users, which was a primary objective with this study.
+We further believe our model gives a good overview of the fire susceptibility in the study area and that it is easy to understand.
+Because the model is easy to understand, it can be applied for other uses, which was a primary objective of this study.